-- Soda – You can use lemon lime pop like 7-UP and
+- Soda – You can use lemon lime pop like 7-UP and Sprite.

+- Combine.
 Start by combining white wine, apple cider, brandy, diced apples, fresh cranberries and cinnamon sticks in a large pitcher.

+- Chill.
 Refrigerate at least 4-6 hours, or overnight.
 I like to let mine sit for a full 24 hours to let the sangria absorb the cinnamon flavors.

+- Prosecco.
 When ready to serve, pour Prosecco into pitcher.

+- Serve.
 To serve the Apple Cider Sangria, add a ladle of fruit to each glass.
 Add some pop to the glass, then pour a cup full of Sangria on top.
 You can add more pop to taste if needed!

-The sangria is pretty strong, so we used about 1/4-1/2 cup pop for every 8 oz or so of sangria.
+The sangria is pretty strong, so we used about 1/4-1/2 cup pop for every 8 ounce or so of sangria.
 By not adding the whole 2 liters of lemon lime pop to the pitcher, it gave us a little flexibility in the strength of the drink.